 A worn brake pad is easy to notice; it either makes a screeching sound, vibrates, or just doesn’t work.
 The audible screech is an inbuilt part of the pad and is put there to alert the driver that it’s time to replace the pad.
 Modern pads come with small electronic sensors that deliver a warning signal to the dashboard.

 Take heed that if you ignore all the warning signs and let the brake pad wear away completely, you will allow the brake pad body made of steel to make contact with the rotor surface, also steel, which will create grooves in the rotor and demand a rotor replacement too.

 There are four types of brake pad material to choose from, let’s look at them.

 Semi-Metallic Brake Pads

-These pads are made from steel wool, wire, copper or other metallic compounds and contain anywhere between 30% to 65% metal to resin.
+These pads are made from steel wool, wire, copper, or other metallic compounds and contain anywhere between 30% to 65% metal to the resin.
 These are not efficient in cold weather although very durable, do wear out the brake rotor due to the levels of harder than steel metals in the mix.

 Organic Non-Asbestos (NAO)

 These pads are made from organic substances, including fiber, glass, rubber, and Kevlar.
 The material is softer than other types, quieter in performance but creates a lot of dust.
 These are also the least expensive and are usually stock (OEM) items.